Implementation of the ISO Cell Counting Standards

 July 21-22, 2025 - Hands-On SCB ISO Cell Counting Implementation Course

 On July 21-22, 2025, SCB, in collaboration with experts from NIST, is offering a Hands-On ISO Cell Counting Implementation course at Montgomery College Germantown Campus in Maryland, 20 miles north of Washington, DC.
-This course is designed to supplement the on-demand , "Implementation of the ISO Cell Counting Standards" Course and will consist of two full days of in-person learning.
+This in-person course is designed to supplement the on-demand course, "Implementation of the ISO Cell Counting Standards", and will consist of two full days of immersive learning..

 Day 1 - ISO 20391-1:2018, Biotechnology — Cell counting — Part 1: General guidance on cell counting methods

-• Learners will apply the concepts from the standard to prepare samples and collect a full data set using several types of cell counting equipment (e.g., flow cytometer, hemocytometer, automated cell counter).
+Learners will apply concepts from the standard to prepare samples and collect a full data set using several types of cell counting equipment (e.g., flow cytometer, hemocytometer, automated cell counter).

 Day 2 - ISO 20391-2:2019, Biotechnology — Cell counting — Part 2: Experimental design and statistical analysis to quantify counting method performance

-• Learners will be trained to use the ISO standard-based, NIST-designed COMET analytical tool and evaluate the data they gathered on Day 1 to learn how to:
+Learners will be trained to use the ISO standard-based, NIST-designed COMET analytical tool and evaluate the data gathered on Day 1 to:

-• Perform the statistical analysis described in the ISO standard, including comparison and evaluation of methods, cell counts, and viability
+Perform statistical analysis described in the ISO standard, including comparison and evaluation of methods, cell counts, and viability

 The hands-on course and electronic copies of both part 1 and 2 of the ISO Cell Counting Standard are included free of charge if you register now for or have already completed the self-paced online course.
-The cost to take this course without completing the self-paced ISO Cell Counting Course is $600.
-This fee includes the cost of consumables and the ISO Cell Counting Standards.
+The cost to attend without completing the self-paced ISO Cell Counting Course is $600, which includes consumables and the ISO Cell Counting Standards.
 Register for the Hands-On SCB ISO Cell Counting Implementation Course here.

 FDA Recognition of the ISO Cell Counting Standards

-The two-part ISO Cell Counting Standard, part 1, ISO 20391-1:2018, General guidance on cell counting methods and part 2, ISO 20391-2:2019, Experimental design and statistical analysis to quantify counting method performance has been recognized by the FDA’s Center for Biologics Evaluation and Research (CBER), as part of their Voluntary Consensus Standards (VCS) recognition program.
+The two-part ISO Cell Counting Standard, part 1, ISO 20391-1:2018, General guidance on cell counting methods and part 2, ISO 20391-2:2019, Experimental design and statistical analysis to quantify counting method performance have been recognized by the FDA’s Center for Biologics Evaluation and Research (CBER), as part of their Voluntary Consensus Standards (VCS) recognition program.
 CBER encourages the use of appropriate standards in the development of CBER-regulated products.
-VCS, such as the ISO Cell Counting Standard, can assist stakeholders in meeting regulatory requirements more efficiently and increasing regulatory predictability for regenerative medicine therapy (RMT) products.
+VCS, such as the ISO Cell Counting Standard, help stakeholders meet regulatory requirements more efficiently and increase regulatory predictability for Regenerative Medicine Therapy (RMT) products.